Kin The Know

 • Positions where you are on top, like reverse cowgirl, mean you can gauge the depth of penetration, rhythm and contact with your abdomen.

-• Give new meaning to the term "Netflix and Chill", try side-lying sex positions like spooning, which ensures there's no pressure on your healing incision site and unnecessary pain.
+• Give new meaning to the term "Netflix and Chill" and try side-lying sex positions like spooning, which ensures there's no pressure on your healing incision site and unnecessary pain.

-• Straddle positions where your partner crosses their legs and leans back makes it more comfortable for you to get on top and stabilise yourself.
+• Straddle positions where your partner crosses their legs and leans back make it more comfortable for you to get on top and stabilise yourself.

-We also want to call out that comfortable sex isn't all about the position you're in.
+We also want to point out that comfortable sex isn't all about the position you're in.
 Another influence is having a sexual partner/s who is conscious of your needs and boundaries.

 It's okay if you want to wait longer before trying vaginal sex or sexual activities that include penetration, even after giving it a try.